Bachelor of Music, USC Thornton School of Music

 In Rochester, New York, Emily is a clarinet faculty member at the Eastman Community Music School, maintaining a private studio of elementary, middle, and high school students.
 Her work with youth extends to the public schools, having served as a Woodwind Teaching Fellow for the DePaul Community Music Division in conjunction with the Chicago Public School System.
 As a clarinetist, Emily has recently performed as a featured artist at the University of Nebraska Lincoln, Wichita State University, and Ithaca College.
 She has also participated in numerous theater company pit orchestras and chamber ensembles in Chicago and the Central New York region.

-Emily has recently graduated from the State University of New York at Fredonia with a Bachelor's of Music Degree in Music Education and a Bachelor's of Music Degree in Flute Performance.
-Emily graduated Summa Cum Laude in her class and was awarded the Pi Kappa Lambda award, which went to the graduating music student from Fredonia with the highest GPA.
-As an educator, Emily has taught students both in public schools and private students and is passionate about promoting universal access to music education.
+Emily graduated from the State University of New York at Fredonia with a Bachelor's of Music Degree in Music Education and Flute Performance with a minor in Spanish.
+As an educator, Emily has taught both in public schools and private students around the world and is passionate about promoting universal access to music education.
+Beyond her efforts to advance the field of music education, Emily volunteers for various social justice organizations with an interest in sexual violence prevention advocacy.